flightjs/flight/README.md

-Alternatively, you can manually install the [standalone version](http://flightjs.github.io/release/latest/flight.js) of Flight, also available on [cdnjs](http://cdnjs.com/).
-It exposes all of its modules as properties of a global variable, `flight`:
+Alternatively, you can manually install the [standalone version](http://flightjs.github.io/release/latest/flight.js) of Flight, also available on [cdnjs](http://cdnjs.com/libraries/flight).
+The standalone build exposes its modules as properties of a global variable, `flight`:

 ```html
 ...